mjeng/ror-fa18-proj1/ANSWERS.md

 # Q0: Why are these two errors being thrown?

+We're getting a migration error because we have changes in the database schema that haven't been reflected in our database yet.
+We get the NameError because we haven't defined our Pokemon model yet.

 # Q1: How are the random Pokemon appearing?
 What is the common factor between all the possible Pokemon that appear? *

 # Question 2a: What does the following line do "<%= button_to "Throw a Pokeball!", capture_path(id: @pokemon), :class => "button medium", :method => :patch %>"?
 Be specific about what "capture_path(id: @pokemon)" is doing.
 If you're having trouble, look at the Help section in the README.